walele993/api-sentinel/README.md

 ## 🚀 Introduction

-**API Sentinel** is a powerful monitoring tool designed to protect your Node.js applications from unreliable API dependencies.
+**Blue Watchdog** is a powerful monitoring tool designed to protect your Node.js applications from unreliable API dependencies.
 It tracks endpoints for **error rates** and **latency**, automatically triggers **circuit breakers**, and sends alerts to Slack when thresholds are breached.
 Ideal for microservices and distributed systems.

 ### Key Features:
 - 📊 **Real-time Metrics**: Track error rates & response times for critical endpoints